borisovodov/TreePicker/README.md

-# HierarchicalPicker
+# TreePicker

 **WORK IN PROGRESS.
 PLEASE, DON'T USE THIS PACKAGE.**

-HierarchicalPicker is a SwiftUI picker for selecting items from hierarchical structure.
+TreePicker is a SwiftUI picker for selecting options from hierarchical data.

 ## Features